-Located along City Road, Bishop Road, Cowley Hill Lane and Rutland Street, the Green Flag award-winning Victoria Park is within walking distance of the town centre, with parking accessible from the City Road entrance.
+Located along City Road, Bishop Road, Cowley Hill Lane and Rutland Street, the Green Flag award-winning Victoria Park for the ninth consecutive year is within walking distance of the town centre, with parking accessible from the City Road entrance.

 It is a beautiful 14-hectare park to suit everyone.
 Why not take a picnic in the park during the spring and summer months?
 Autumn is a lovely time to visit with all the changing colours of the trees and you can watch the squirrels foraging for their winter store, while the winter frost and snow creates a beautiful winter wonderland scene with the Mansion House as a backdrop.